 How to Become a Car Transport Driver

-There are a couple of different ways to get a job as a car transport driver.
-Depending upon your goals, you may want to become a certified truck driver, by obtaining a CDL and haul several cars at one time.
-You also have the option of getting paid to drive one car at a time between dealerships.
-Transport driver jobs are available for people with the proper certifications, or for someone simply looking for part time work.
+Whether you want a new career or simply need part-time work, there are a few ways to get a job as a car transport driver.
+Depending on your goals, you two basic options.
+You may obtain a commercial driver's license (CDL) and become a certified truck driver who hauls several cars at once; or you might choose the option of getting paid to drive one car at a time between dealerships.

 Decide Which Car Transport Job Interests You